mbutlertechtraining/webapichallenge/README.md

 - [License](#License)

 ## Description
 As a user, I want to be able to take a quiz where I am prompted with questions and answer options.
-If I select the correct answer, Iam provied feedback.
-If I selct the inccorect answer, I am provided feedback and time of availablity will be reduced.
+If I select the correct answer, Iam provided feedback.
+If I select the incorrect answer, I am provided feedback and time of availability will be reduced.
 At the end of the quiz, I will be prompted to submit my initials where they are saved to local storage.

 ## Deployment:
 GitHub Repo: https://github.com/mbutlertechtraining/webapichallenge